It's Only the End of the World (play)

 It's Only the End of the World (Juste la fin du monde) is a 1990 French play by Jean-Luc Lagarce.
 It is about a character named Louis who returns to his family to announce his terminal illness.
 Lagarce wrote the play in 1990, when he was considering his own death.
 In 2008, the Comédie-Française added the play to its repertoire.
 It won the 2008 Molière Award for Best Show in a National Theatre.
 In 2016, it was adapted into a film of the same name by Xavier Dolan.

 Analysis

-Louis returns home surprisingly, and suddenly leaves, after family members give monologues of varying lengths, sometimes repeating themselves or violating proper grammar.
-The characters' struggle to communicate, sometimes attempting to restate what they meant, is a theme in the play, illustrated by a scene where Suzanne criticizes two family members for shaking hands like strangers.
-Contradictory stage directions state the play is set on "a Sunday", but also covers almost one year.
+Louis returns home surprisingly and suddenly leaves after family members give monologues of varying lengths in which they sometimes repeat themselves or violate proper grammar.
+The characters' struggle to communicate in which they sometimes attempt to restate what they meant is a theme in the play and is illustrated by a scene in which Suzanne criticizes two family members for shaking hands like strangers.
+Contradictory stage directions state that the play is set on "a Sunday" but also that it covers almost one year.

 Film adaptation

-Canadian director Xavier Dolan said that when he originally read the play, he felt lost, citing its style and the aggressive nature of the characters.
-He later re-read it, saying "One day, I don't know what it was, I pulled it off my shelf and suddenly understood and appreciated this weird and verbose writing style."
+The Canadian director Xavier Dolan said that when he originally read the play, he felt lost and cited its style and the aggressive nature of the characters.
+He later reread it and said, "One day, I don't know what it was, I pulled it off my shelf and suddenly understood and appreciated this weird and verbose writing style."